-- Version 1.7.
+Version 1.7.
 Version 1.7 adds exception handling but does not support exception propagation (down the dynamic stack).
 Handlers can only handle exceptions raised locally.
 Version 1.7 also adds a static subset of programming by extension.
-Dispatching is not supported and the attribute 'Class is prohibited. - Version 1.6.
+Dispatching is not supported and the attribute 'Class is prohibited.

+Version 1.6.
 Version 1.6 offers broader functionality with a smaller run-time system.
 The default profile is extended with allocators, catenation operators and the Ada 83 rendezvous.
 Functions that return unconstrained types are also permitted.

-So-called "emulations" are added for systems that execute from EPROM, or copy code from EPROM to RAM and execute it there. - Version 1.5.
+Version 1.5.
 Version 1.5 includes further support for real-time systems.
 Several Ada child packages that were previously absent are now available in the default profile.
 We have added the pragma Profile, which offers a choice of five mission-critical profiles.
-Note that M68K Ada still prohibits non-static tasks, the rendezvous, allocators and exception handlers, and other Ada features that depend on these. - Version 1.4.
-For version 1.4 the standard target is the XGC simulator.
-This simulates the instructions of any member of the Motorola M68000 family. - Version 1.3.
-Version 1.3 introduces user-mode tasks, and limits potentially dangerous operations to supervisor mode.
-Tasks use traps to communicate with the run-time system, which may be loaded as a separate memory image.
+Note that M1750 Ada still prohibits non-static tasks, the rendezvous, allocators and exception handlers, and other Ada features that depend on these.
+Version 1.5 also supports expanded memory.

 Version 1.2.
 The main change since Version 1.1 is the addition of a limited form of Ada tasking that supports the Ravenscar Profile.
-The profile includes tasks and protected objects declared in library packages, and several features from Annexes C and D.
+The profile includes tasks and protected objects declared in library packages, and a limited number of features from Annexes C and D.